TheStarAlight/PyStructureFactor/README.md

 This example took 1.2 sec. to finish on an *AMD Ryzen 9 7950X CPU* on *WSL Ubuntu 22.04 LTS*.

 ### H2 example

+Note: this example also requires the `matplotlib` package.

 ```py
 from PyStructureFactor import get_structure_factor
 import numpy as np